derjasper/blue.frontend/development/docs/source/api/jspluginapi/variables.rst

 Private functions (not for use from outside)
 ********************************************

-.. js:function:: Variables.getVariable(elm,variable)
+.. js:function:: blue.Variables.getVariable(elm,variable)

    Get the object of a directly attached variable.

-.. js:function:: Variables.setVariable(elm,key,value)
+.. js:function:: blue.Variables.setVariable(elm,key,value)

    Set a directly attached variable to the value (if existent).
 Creates a new variable if ``elm`` is the root element.
 Returns false if the variable does not exist.

-.. js:function:: Variables.getVal(variable, sub)
+.. js:function:: blue.Variables.getVal(variable, sub)

    Process a variable object to a boolean value using ``sub`` as value.
 Returns the boolean value.

-.. js:function:: Variables.setVal(variable, sub, value)
+.. js:function:: blue.Variables.setVal(variable, sub, value)

    Process ``sub`` and ``value`` using the variable object's type and set the value properly.

-.. js:function:: Variables.get(context,key)
+.. js:function:: blue.Variables.get(context,key)

    Get a variable's value in the given context.

-.. js:function:: Variables.checkfire(context,variable)
+.. js:function:: blue.Variables.checkfire(context,variable)

    To be called whenever the given variable in the given context has changed.
 Calls listeners if neccessary.